Exploring autonomy...

-...enhance multilegged robotics locomotion in complex environments
+...for multilegged robotics locomotion in complex environments

 While our lab has mostly focused within the realm of mechanical intelligence, in the past couple of years we have started to look more into the power of computational intelligence, specifically when applied to centipede-inspired robotics.
 This project I am currently a part of under the supervision of PhD student Juntao He is the result of a collaboration between my professor Daniel Goldman and professor Sehoon Ha.
-We are currently working to bring to light two papers based on this project within the next months.

 example image